-- All the materials you need for your course are included in the package you receive by mail or in what you access in the Campus.
+- All the materials you need for your course are included in the package you receive by mail or within the course.
 You need to have the required computer resources.

-- A tutor who is a specialist in the subject matter (usually a CEGEP professor) will coach you in every course you take.
+- A tutor who is a specialist in the subject matter will coach you in every course you take.